apivideo/api.video-nodejs-client/doc/api/CaptionsApi.md

 ## **`delete()` - Delete a caption**

-Delete a caption in a specific language by providing the video ID for the video you want to delete the caption from and the language the caption is in.
+Delete a caption in a specific language by by video id.

 ### Parameters